Royal Ascot is an event like no other. It’s steeped in tradition and attracts over 300,000 people over the course of the five-day summer festival.

 Ladies

-There is actually no formal Village Enclosure dress code, however people are still encouraged to dress smart.
-So if you’re into fashion it’s a great opportunity to try something new and different!
+There is actually no formal Village Enclosure dress code, however, people are still encouraged to dress smart.
+So if you’re into fashion, it’s a great opportunity to try something new and different!

-• A hat, headpiece or fascinator should be worn at all times.
+• A hat, headpiece, or fascinator should be worn at all times.
 Smaller ones are recommended.

-• Strapless and sheer dresses and tops are not permitted, which means the neckline should not be off-the-shoulder, Bardot or one shoulder.
+• Strapless and sheer dresses and tops are not permitted, which means the neckline should not be off-the-shoulder, Bardot, or one-shoulder.

 • Midriffs must not be on show.

-• Shorts are not permitted
+• Shorts are not permitted.

 • The Village Enclosure is a grassed area so think about footwear!
 Wedges and block heels are advised rather than stilettos.